Scripture Reference: Mark 5:1-20

 The region of the Gerasenes was on the opposite side of the Sea of Galilee from where many of the other stories about Jesus take place.
 It was a place where many Gentiles (non-Jews) lived.
 This can be seen in the fact that there was a huge herd of pigs nearby (verse 11).
 Jews did not eat pork because God had declared it unclean so they did not raise them.

 Another thing that was unclean was a tomb.
 Jews were not supposed to be near dead bodies.
 The fact that this man came to them out of the tombs reveals how different he was from them.
 He was an unclean man living in an unclean place surrounded by unclean animals.
 His reputation was so bad that even the Gentiles in the nearby town had cast him out.
 This man lived a pathetic life.
 Being possessed by demons had ruined his life.

 Matthew’s account mentions two demon-possessed men.
 Mark and Luke only mention one so perhaps one of the men was the more outspoken and one stood back.

 The demons that lived in the man used the man’s voice to address Jesus.
 Even demons recognize the power of God and the demons used the name of God in a vain attempt to protect themselves.
-A Roman legion is a military group made up of 6000 men.
-This man was possessed by many demons.
+A Roman legion is a military group made up of 6000 men so this indicates the large number of demons possessing him.

 The power of Jesus is seen in his ability to converse with powers of darkness that we humans cannot even see.
 He commanded the demons to transfer into the herd of nearby pigs.
 The pigs ran into the sea and drowned.
 Perhaps this was a final end instead of an eternal punishment of “the Abyss” (Luke 8:31).